-The family includes many aunts, uncles, and cousins.
+Example: The family includes many aunts, uncles, and cousins.

-Indefinite-pronoun Subjects:
+Indefinite-Pronoun Subjects

-• Indefinite pronouns do not refer to specific things or persons.
+Indefinite pronouns do not refer to specific things or persons.
 Most take a singular verb form.
 Refer to the following lists that categorize them as singular or plural.

-Singular Indefinite Pronouns that take a singular verb:
+Singular Indefinite Pronouns

-either, neither, everyone, everybody, nobody, anyone, anybody, somebody, someone, each, each one, no one several, many, others, few, both
+The following singular indefinite pronouns take a singular verb: either, neither, everyone, everybody, nobody, anyone, anybody, somebody, someone, each, each one, no one.

-Neither of the couches is comfortable.
-Everybody knows who the president is.
-Somebody needs to come help out.
+Examples: Neither of the couches is comfortable.Everybody knows who the president is.Somebody needs to come help out.

-Plural Indefinite Pronouns that take a plural verb:
+Plural Indefinite Pronouns